gyselph/eagle-eye/4-Create-dataset/README.md

 This folder contains all code necessary to transform process provenance graphs into an ML training dataset.
 The input of this data pipeline is a set of process provenance, enriched with security features, all represented in JSON format.
 The output is a numpy dataset, split into a *training* and *validation* part, where each sample is a behavior sequence of fixed size.

+> [!IMPORTANT] If you wish to create your own custom dataset, you need graphs with security features, see Step 2: Security-features.

 ## Run the code

 - Navigate to the repository root directory